 Government of Canada invests to increase equity, diversity and inclusion in research

-Post-secondary institutions in Ontario awarded $1.2 million to better support inclusive career advancement, recruitment and retention
+Post-secondary institutions in Quebec awarded close to $1.2 million to better support inclusive career advancement, recruitment and retention

-Today, on behalf of the Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry, the Honourable Filomena Tassi, Minister of Labour, and the Honourable John McKay, Member of Parliament for Scarborough–Guildwood, announced that three institutions in Ontario are receiving Equity, Diversity and Inclusion Institutional Capacity-Building grants totalling $1.2 million.
+Today, on behalf of the Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry, Will Amos, Parliamentary Secretary to the Minister of Innovation, Science and Industry (Science), and Greg Fergus, Parliamentary Secretary to the President of the Treasury Board and to the Minister of Digital Government, announced that three institutions in Quebec are receiving Equity, Diversity and Inclusion Institutional Capacity-Building grants totalling close to $1.2 million.
 This is part of the $4.8 million in total funding being awarded through the 2020 competition to support 12 institutions across Canada as they adapt and implement changes to overcome systemic barriers, increase equity, diversity and inclusion, and create inclusive career opportunities for researchers.

 The Equity, Diversity and Inclusion Institutional Capacity-Building Grant—a pilot program launched in 2019—is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canadian Institutes of Health Research (CIHR), and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 NSERC is administering it on behalf of the three federal research granting agencies.